 Foreign currency risk is not considered significant at this time as the Credit Union does not engage in any active trading of foreign currency positions or hold significant excess foreign currency denominated financed investments for an extended period.
-Based on current differences between foreign currency financial assets and financial liabilities as at year-end, the Credit Union estimates that a positive/adverse change in the US - Canadian foreign currency exchange rate of 1% would result in a change in the post tax income of \$nil (2020 - \$nil) principally as a result of the retranslation of foreign currency denominated cash resources.
+Based on current differences between foreign currency financial assets and financial liabilities as at year-end, the Credit Union estimates that a positive/adverse change in the US - Canadian foreign currency exchange rate of 1% would result in a change in the post tax income of \$nil (2021 - \$nil) principally as a result of the retranslation of foreign currency denominated cash resources.

-Credit Risk
+Credit risk

 Credit risk is the risk of financial loss resulting from the failure of a borrower or counterparty to honour its financial or contractual obligations to the Credit Union.
 Credit risk primarily arises from members' loans receivable and accrued interest.
-Overall monitoring and processes will change as deemed necessary in response to the ongoing economic impact of COVID-19.
-This has and will include changes to the current processes to ensure that the overall portfolio is secured and the Credit Union will continue to support the customers and find their optimal credit solutions.
-The stages of expected credit loss within the loan portfolio, if affected by COVID-19, will be adjusted as necessary as we progress through the pandemic.
+Overall monitoring and processes will change as deemed necessary in response to the ongoing economic impact of COVID-19, the rapid changes in interest rates and high inflation environment.
+This has and will include changes to the current processes to ensure that the overall portfolio is secured and the Credit Union will continue to support members and find their optimal credit solutions.
+The stages of expected credit loss within the loan portfolio, if affected by these items, will be adjusted as necessary as the Credit Union progresses through the pandemic and resulting economic impacts.